deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 Note that only a single workspace can be active at a time.
 The information on the active one is stored in file ``webapps.properties``.

 .. tip::
   Usually, you don't need to care about the three files that are located at the top level of this directory.
-The services console creates and modifies them as required (e.g. when switching to a different workspace).
+The service console creates and modifies them as required (e.g. when switching to a different workspace).
 In order to adapt deegree webservices to your needs, create or edit configuration files in the active workspace directory.
 The remaining documentation will always refer to configuration files in the (active) workspace directory.

 .. tip::
-  If you are running multiple deegree webservices instances on one machine, every instance can use a different workspace.
+  When multiple deegree webservices instances run on a single machine, every instance can use a different workspace.
 The file ``webapps.properties`` stores the active workspace for every instance separately.

 --------------------------------------------
 Structure of the deegree workspace directory